Applications are now open for courses starting in January 2026

 What you will learn

-Some elements of the course may be offered online.
+Some elements of the course may be delivered online.

 Entry requirements

-Whilst there are no formal qualifications required for entry, you must be able to demonstrate good written and spoken communication skills.
+✅ Applicants must demonstrate good written and spoken communication skills.

-• you need to have SQA ESOL National 5 (or equivalent)
+• you need to have SQA ESOL National 5 (or equivalent, click here to see equivalent qualifications)

 • If you do not have a formal ESOL qualification but your language skills meet this level, you should apply for your course and then contact our Admissions team to organise an internal language assessment here at the College.